 An agua fresca is one of the most delicious Mexican non-alcoholic beverage because it’s so easy to make.

 In the case of agua de sandia or watermelon agua fresca, the part that will take the longest is the cutting the chunks of watermelon – though it’s super easy to do!

 Once the watermelon is ready to use it’s just a matter of blending.

-First you start with a preferably seedless watermelon and cut it into small pieces.
-Place them in a blender — depending on the size of the blender cup, this may need to be done in batches.
+Step 1: Place the watermelon cubes, lime juice, sugar, and salt in a blender cup – depending on the size of the blender cup, this may need to be done in batches.